 To understand the likely costs, you first need to understand the steps involved.
 The PERM-based road to a U.S. green card is typically a three-step process.

-First, you must complete the PERM process.
-This involves the employer advertising the foreign worker's position to see whether any U.S. workers are available for the job.
-If no U.S. workers are available, the employer files the PERM application with the Department of Labor (DOL).
+First, you must complete the PERM labor certification process.
+This involves the employer advertising the foreign worker's position to see whether any qualified U.S. workers are available for the job.
+If none are available and willing, the employer files the PERM application with the Department of Labor (DOL).
 When the DOL approves the PERM application, the first step is completed.
-Per U.S. law found at 20 CFR 656.12, the employer MUST pay ALL of the costs associated with the PERM process.
-This includes the attorney's fees and costs of advertising for the position.
+Per U.S. regulations found at 20 C.F.R. § 656.12, the employer MUST pay ALL of the costs associated with the PERM process.
+This includes attorney's fees and costs of advertising for the position.

-Per the previous question, U.S. law requires employers to pay all of the costs associated with the PERM process.
-That same U.S. law also mandates that if the DOL discovers that the employer did not pay these costs (or that the employer sought reimbursement from the foreign worker for these costs) the employer will be investigated by a U.S. government agency, and could face hefty financial fines and other penalties.
+Per the previous discussion, U.S. law requires employers to pay all costs associated with the PERM process.
+That same U.S. law also specifies that if the DOL discovers that the employer did not pay these costs (or that the employer sought reimbursement from the foreign worker for these costs) the employer will be investigated by the U.S. government, and could face hefty financial fines and other penalties.

-If the foreign worker stops working for your company for any reason, you are required to notify the DOL (if you are in the PERM part of the process) or USCIS (if you are at the I-140 or I-485 part of the process) that you no longer employ the worker.
-If you do not notify the appropriate agency, you may incur a penalty or fine.
+If you no longer intend to employ the foreign worker, perhaps because they stopped working for you for any reason or otherwise indicates the employee will not work for you upon receiving a green card, you might need to notify the DOL (if you are in the PERM part of the process) or USCIS (if you are at the I-140 or I-485 part of the process).

-Please note that you may incur other liabilities during this process and it is highly recommended that you consult an immigration attorney specializing in employment-based immigration.
+Please note that an employer might incur other liabilities during this process, for which reason it's wise to consult an immigration attorney specializing in employment-based immigration.